umbraroze/BitmapCrusher/bitmap_crusher/README.txt

 fetch entire screens too, but the PutImage procedure has interesting options for outputting these image regions (including XORing for rudimentary graphics trickery).
-The other two procedures are GetImage (fetch an image region to a buffer) and ImageSIze (determine the storage space needed for a given image region).
+The other two procedures are GetImage (fetch an image region to a buffer) and ImageSize (determine the storage space needed for a given image region).

 There's no actual strict technical definition of BGI bitmap structure in